Akshit8/k8s-certmanager/README.md

 <br/>

-Well cert-manager comprises of a variety of components and extensions, but we'll discuss those that are required for this tutorial.
+Well, cert-manager comprises a variety of components and extensions, but we'll discuss those that are required for this tutorial.
 Do check out related concepts [here](https://cert-manager.io/docs/concepts/).

 <br/>

-- **Issuer** - component that talk to `CA authorirites` and request a certificate on demand.
+- **Issuer** - component that talks to `CA authorities` and requests a certificate on demand.

-- **Certificate** - it defines a certificate request as Kubernetes resource, and this request is pushed to `Issuer`, and issued certificate is then stored as a k8s secret object.
+- **Certificate** - it defines a certificate request as a Kubernetes resource, and this request is pushed to `Issuer`, and the issued certificate is then stored as a k8s secret object.

 <br/>